rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

-That's it.
-The client-side filtering should work for you.
-The button is used to toggle between the three states which is managed in the local state of the component.
-Only for two of these states the issues are queried, filtered and rendered.
-In the next step, the existing client-side filtering should be advanced to a server-side filtering which means that the filtered issues are already requested from the server and not filtered afterward on the client.
+You have implemented client-side filtering.
+The button is used to toggle between the three states managed in the local state of the component.
+Only in filtered and rendered states are the issues are queried.
+In the next step, the existing client-side filtering should be advanced to a server-side filtering, which means the filtered issues are already requested from the server and not filtered afterward on the client.

 ### Exercises:

-* install the {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} library which implements many higher-order components
+* Install the {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} library which implements many higher-order components
-* refactor the Issues component from class component to functional stateless component
+* Refactor the Issues component from class component to functional stateless component
-* use the `withState` HOC for the Issues component to manage the `issueState`
+* Use the `withState` HOC for the Issues component to manage the `issueState`

 {{% chapter_header "Implementing the Issues Feature: Server-Side Filter" "react-apollo-client-feature-server-filter" %}}